 To achieve this, I incorporated a personal, handmade aesthetic, using elements like instant film and scotch tape, emulating the look and feel of a designer's unfinished scrapbook.

-Uninterrupted x GIPHY Branding and Graphic Design for a collection of custom GIFs to be used across Uninterrupted's social accounts.
+Uninterrupted x GIPHY Branding and Digital Design for a collection of custom GIFs to be used across Uninterrupted's website and social accounts.
 3D Animation: Mike Voropaev, Client: Uninterrupted

 LeBron James' "More than an athlete" movement began in 2018, calling all athletes to challenge the status quo.
 Today, this movement extends to people of all professions and walks of life.
 Today, we can all be "more."